lucassoler/kanedama/backend/README.md

 - implement a swagger documentation
 - add a database migration system (for now it's managed by typeORM)
 - discuss with domain experts to improve validation and security
+- I put login in the command part beacause a login should generate a bearer token and updates the user entity.
+In this case it's more a query